jlopezdan/spot2tidal/Readme.md

 2. **"Failed to login to Tidal"**
    - Ensure you have an active Tidal subscription
-   - Try deleting `.tidal_session` and logging in again
+   - Try deleting `.tidal_tokens.json` and logging in again
+   - Make sure you copy the full authorization code from the redirect URL

 3. **"Rate limit exceeded"**
    - The script includes rate limiting, but if you hit limits: